 A deteriorating tunnel

-Tunnel 21 is also known as the ‘Tar Barrel’ and extends 167 m through a weak and fractured mudstone rock, adjacent to the London Hill Fault.
+Tunnel 21, also known as the ‘Tar Barrel’, extends 167m through a weak and fractured mudstone rock, adjacent to the London Hill Fault.
 There have been several stories as to the origin of the name ‘Tar Barrel’.
-The most likely explanation is attributed to a shipwreck near to the mouth of the Ure River, where barrels of recovered tar were carted up the hill and stored near to tunnel portal.
-For some reason, a barrel reportedly tumbled down the hill, exploded and spilled tar near to one of the tunnel portals.
+The most likely explanation is attributed to a shipwreck near the mouth of the Ure River, where barrels of recovered tar were carted up the hill and stored near to tunnel portal.
+A barrel reportedly tumbled down the hill, exploded and spilt tar near one of the tunnel portals.
 The tunnel was lined with in-situ concrete and concrete blocks which had seen better days.
 Records dating back to the 1970s showed there was cracking in the concrete lining and recommendations for repair works were proposed.
-Since then, only minor works had done and with the recent Seddon and Kaikōura earthquakes, the tunnel’s condition had deteriorated.
-Whilst local repairs and ongoing maintenance kept the tunnel operating safely, KiwiRail would like to improve the long-term resilience of the MNL, while also increasing the line speed, and therefore reducing travel time and reducing operating costs.
+Since then, only minor works had been done, and, with the recent Seddon and Kaikōura earthquakes, the tunnel’s condition had deteriorated.
+Whilst local repairs and ongoing maintenance kept the tunnel operating safely, KiwiRail wanted to improve the long-term resilience of the MNL, while also increasing the line speed, reducing travel time and operating costs.

 The tunnel has now been infilled with site-won mudstone fill to eliminate the liability, and to ensure resilience to SH1 above.